ameshkov/sniproxy/README.md

 * Embedded DNS server that can be used to redirect traffic to the proxy.
 * Supports both TLS and plain HTTP.
 * Supports forwarding connections to an upstream SOCKS proxy.
-* Flexible rules for redirecting, forwarding and blocking connections.
+* Flexible rules for redirecting, forwarding, blocking or throttling connections.
 * Cross-platform and simple.

 ## How to install